RunestoneInteractive/rs/README.rst

 repo.

 -  Each project is runnable from the top level
--  Each project builds its own docker image
+-  Each project builds its own docker image or command line program (rsmanage and runestone)
 -  The entire suite of services is orchestrated by the ``docker-compose.yml`` file